mendelbrot/lab-input-translator/README.md

 Compiled binaries for stable versions of the code are kept in the `release-bin` folder of this repository.

 To load a program onto the Pico 2, plug the Pico 2 into a PC's USB port while holding down it's button.
 This puts it into a mode to accept a new binary file.
 The Pico 2 wil show in the PC's file explorer as an external drive.
 Copy the uf2 binary file to the Pico 2.
 After the file is transferred, the Pico 2 will automatically load the program and start running it.
-This will ned to be done for both micrococontrollers in the LIT: hid and msc.
+This will need to be done for both micrococontrollers in the LIT: hid and msc.

 ## Assembly pin connections